haacked/haacked.com/_posts/archived/2004-05-27-DifficultiesOfLanguageDesign.aspx.markdown

 ---
 layout: post
-title: "Tech-Ed 2004: The Difficulties of Language Design"
+title: 'Tech-Ed 2004: The Difficulties of Language Design'
 date: 2004-05-27 -0800
 comments: true
 disqus_identifier: 492
 categories: []
+redirect_from: "/archive/2004/05/26/DifficultiesOfLanguageDesign.aspx/"
 ---

 The best part of Tech-Ed 2004 is how Microsoft puts us developers in touch with the people who are creating the languages and tools we use.
 They've accomplished this in two ways.